 - Place the lid on the pot and simmer over low heat for 1 ½ hours.

-- Serve with wedge fries or boiled potatoes and hearty bread.
+- Once the stew has reduced to a thick consistency it is ready to eat!
+Serve with wedge fries or boiled potatoes and hearty bread.